felix-sol/Ai-Application/README.md

-Our repositrory for collaboration in working on the main code parts.
+Our repository for collaboration in working on the main code parts.